 - “A Man in the House” features Grace Hoffman, twenty years a widow, as she turns sixty.
 It is April 1956 in Nopalito, Texas.
 An old suitor, a party with friends, and a surprise elopement threaten the routine Grace has come to take for granted.
 Read it at Printer’s Devil Review ⇒.

 - “The Road Home,” set in the late-Fifties, follows an unnamed young man through the harrowing events of an hour.
 Our protagonist wrestles with same-sex attraction, with a conflict between shame and defiance, with a violent highway encounter spiraling out of control.
-Read it at Devil’s Lake ⇒.
+Read it in Devil’s Lake (Fall 2014) ⇒.

 - “Robber’s Trick,” another Smith family story, hopscotches over several decades of Evelyn’s life, starting with a traumatic event she witnesses as a six-year old.
 This story appears in Limestone 2012.